Robyn011/Javascript/README.md

 - Variables declared outside of any function or block have global scope and can be accessed from anywhere in the code.

 2. Local Scope:
-- Variables declared within a function or block are locak to that function or block and cannot be accessed from outside it
+- Variables declared within a function or block are local to that function or block and cannot be accessed from outside it

 3. Function Scope:
 - Variables declared within a function are accessible only within that function